lizageorge/learning-css/Bootstrap 4 Bootcamp.md

 ## Forms
 - use the `form-control` class in the input element tag (in the form element) for pretty styling.
 Don't forget a label for, type and placeholder
+    - if you want the input to include multiple elements (icons or buttons) use `input-group`
+    - if you want multiple inputs and inline forms, use `form-inline`,
     - add `form-control-sm/lg` for different sizes
 - use the `form-group` classs name on a div element for nice pretty spacing
 - with these two classes you can make any kind of form you want to (input, select, multipleselect, text area, range) and whatnot.
 The bs documentatin has a very handy guide.